-1. Introduction
+Introduction

-The Wyewood Financial Policy serves as an addendum to the requirements set forth by the Society for Creative Anachronism, Inc. (SCA) Financial Policy, and the Kingdom of An Tir Branch Financial Policy.
+The Wyewood Financial Policy serves as an addendum to the requirements set forth by the Society for Creative Anachronism, Inc. (SCA) Financial Policy, and the Kingdom of An Tir Financial Policy.
 This policy is governed by Modern Law, Corpora, SCA Financial Policy, Kingdom Law, and Kingdom Financial Policy, and shall be revised, as needed, to remain in compliance with these superseding documents.
+If there are any changes to the above superseding documents that conflicts with this branch Financial Policy, the requirements of the superseding documents will take precedence over any conflicting policy outlined in this branch policy.

-Other revisions shall be by unanimous consent of the Financial Committee.
-All references to monetary amounts refer to U.S. currency.
+Revisions to this policy shall be by unanimous consent of the Financial Committee.

-2. Wyewood Financial Committee
+1. Composition of the Wyewood Financial Committee

-1.1) The Financial Committee, in accordance with Section VI.A of the SCA Financial Policy, shall be composed of three or more officers.
+1.1) The Financial Committee, in accordance with SCA Financial Policy, shall be composed of three or more officers.
 In Wyewood, this is the Coronet (counting as one vote), Exchequer, Seneschal.

 1.2) Deputies for any of the Officers on the Financial Committee may attend its meetings and participate in its discussions; however voting is limited to one vote per Office.

-1.3) The authority to approve all budget requests and expense authorizations rests solely with the Financial Committee, and all decisions by the Financial Committee are by simple majority vote, except where noted elsewhere in this policy.
+1.3) The authority to approve all budget requests and expense authorizations rests solely with the Financial Committee, and all decisions by the Financial Committee are by simple majority vote, except if noted elsewhere in this policy.

+1.4) The length of each member’s term on the Financial Committee shall coincide with each member’s term of office.

+2. Meetings of Financial Committee

-2.1) The Exchequer shall chair the meetings of the Financial Committee which shall convene at a minimum of quarterly to review the Financial Report submitted to the Kingdom Exchequer.
-Additional meetings may be called to discuss other financial business, as needed, or as necessary to ensure the continued smooth operation of the Branch.
+2.1) The Exchequer shall chair the meetings of the Financial Committee.

+2.2) Meetings shall convene at a minimum of once per quarter, at which a review of the most recent Financial Report submitted to the Kingdom Exchequer will be conducted, along with other business as pending or necessary.
+Additional meetings may be calledto ensure the continued smooth operation of the Branch should the need arise.

-2.6) Discussions may take place either in person or via e-mail which is an approved method for the dissemination of information.
+2.4) Meetings may take place either in person or via video conference (Zoom, Teams, etc.).

+2.5) All decisions and approvals made by the Financial Committee are to be made by consensus during regularly scheduled meetings.
+In the case of urgent or emergency need, consensus for decisions or approvals may be garnered by email, and such decisions documented in the minutes of the next regular meeting of the Financial Committee.

-3.
+3. Branch Financial Reporting Requirements

-A.6.1) All quarterly and annual reports shall be submitted on-time and in accordance with Kingdom Policy.

-A.6.2) Kingdom/society report contains a section that details information on the signers on branch accounts.
+All branch financial reports are to be submitted by Exchequer in a timely manner, based on Kingdom reporting requirements as outlined in Kingdom Financial Policy and/or Exchequer Manual.
+Complete report submitted will be in accordance with current An Tir and Society requirements per Kingdom and Society Exchequer Manuals.

+Notice should be provided by Exchequer to the other Financial Committee members when quarterly/annual reports are submitted, along with a copy of the basic financial report (full financial report provided on request).

+Current reports are deadlines for the Kingdom of An Tir are:

+1st Quarter due May 1

+2nd Quarter due August 1

+3rd Quarter due November 1

+Annual Report due February 1

+Any change to Kingdom Financial Policy affecting these dates will supersede the dates above.

-6.1) The Exchequer shall submit the annual Comparative Balance Sheet and Income Statement for publication in Wyewood's newsletter, andor post such annual Balance Sheet and Income Statement on the baronial web site and notify the populace of such at the next regularly scheduled Baronial Business Meeting, information which will be published with the minutes in the next Baronial Newsletter.
+The Exchequer shall submit the basic annual Financial Statements (e.g. the Comparative Balance Sheet and Income Statement) for publication on the Barony’s web site, with notice provided at the next business meeting, in the newsletter (The Wyesmouth), and to the baronial mailing list.

-6.4) Any Wyewoodian, upon reasonable request, may examine the financial records of Wyewood at a time and place agreed upon by the Exchequer and the requester.
+Any Wyewoodian, upon reasonable request, may examine the financial records of Wyewood at a time and place agreed upon by the Exchequer and the requester.